stalker-tools/tools/EXTRACT.md

-# .db/.xdb files extraction
+# 3.1 .db/.xdb files extraction

-## 1. Batch extraction command-line utility
+## 1. Batch extraction

 As .db/.xdb files is container with filesystem, export process include definition of latest version of extracted file.
-This utility works with latest files only.
-To low-level access to .db/.xdb files use `DBReader.py` command-line utility.
+This utility works with **latest** files version only.
+For low-level access to .db/.xdb files use `DBReader.py` command-line utility, see [3.
+Low-level .db/.xdb files information](#3-low-level-dbxdb-files-information).

+Command-line interface of export utility consists of common part and sub-commands:
+- common part:
+  - game root path (_-g \<PATH\>_), default: current path
+  - .db/.xdb version (_-t \<VER\>_), one of: _2947ru_, _2947ww_, _xdb_; there is another option values but not tested; see [1.3.1 common help](#131-common-help)
+  - verbose (_-v_, _-vv_), default: minimum verbose
+- sub-commands
+  - extract (e) - main feature: extraction gamedata files from .db/.xdb files; see [1.1 Common use](#11-common-use)
+  - diff (d) - game developer feature: unified diff of text files between: .db/.xdb files and _gamedata_ OS pathl see [2.
+Diff sub-command](#2-diff-sub-command)
+  - info (i) - game developer feature: show dump of gamedata files paths from .db/.xdb; see [1.2.2 Show gamedata files paths <ins>info</ins> sub-command](#122-show-gamedata-files-paths-info-sub-command), [1.3.4 <ins>info</ins> sub-command help](#134-info-sub-command-help)

+This allows to users more flexible way of using features.
+And for developers - more structured view of codebase and more rich functionality.

+Most command-line options has name and short name.
+For example: .db/.xdb version: (_--version_) and (_-t_).
+Be free to use compact-way or meaningful-way.
+Note, short name of _--version_ option is not _-v_ because _-v_ is short name for verbore option.
+Thereby verbore option has widely used and has historical reason.

+Export do not overwrite files by default.
+Use (_-r_) option of export sub-command to enable overwrite.

 Export order of gamedata files is sorted and grouped by .db/.xdb file name.